yyx990803/matrix.js/README.md

 - **setCSSTransformOrigin(string), setCSSTransformStyle(string), setCSSTransition(string), setCSSPerspective(string)**

     Set the object's `el`'s CSS transform properties.
-These methods take of using the correct prefixes.
+These methods take care of using the correct prefixes so you can just use un-prefixed values.